-The Summit on Refugees, Borders and Immigration will take place in the city of Malmö, Sweden.
-Malmö can be reached taking a short 25-minute train over one of Europe’s most famous bridges, the Øresund Bridge which is connecting Denmark and Sweden.
-The theme of the Summit falls within the topic Borders, Decolonialization and Racism, one of the 10 topics of the
+The Refugees, Borders and Immigration Summit took place in the city of Malmö, Sweden.
+The theme of the Summit fell within the topic Borders, Decolonialization and Racism, one of the 10 topics of the Human Rights Forum.

 The event had an international focus and targeted transnational situations.
 It discussed the intersectional needs and vulnerabilities of LGBTQIA+ refugees and forcibly displaced people with a focus on the search for sustainable solutions to issues that arise in this field.

 The Summit gathered a broad participatory audience both digitally and physically.
 We welcomed participants ranging from experts in this field, politicians, high level actors, people with lived experience as LGBTI+ refugees and forcibly displaced people and activists in this field.
 The event was held in English and interpreted into 21 other languages using worldly text translation services, this includes Spanish, French and Swedish.

 The program was planned in close collaboration with executive partners Rainbow Railroad, ORAM Refugee, Human Rights Watch, Amnesty International with strong support from regional organizations working with the LGBTI+ refugee community and the UNHCR.
 We aimed for an inclusive event, covering contemporary situations and discussions, putting people with lived experiences at the center.

 The Summit covered topics such as displacement drivers, pathways, arrival at the destination country, the asylum seeking process and resettlement, also including networking opportunities.

 Co-hosts of the summit were the Swedish LGBTI+ policy expert Ulrika Westerlund and Swedish MEP and former Culture Minister Alice Bah Kuhnke.